Don’t you get so frustrated when you put a lead magnet out there and people don’t sign up for it.

-I want to start by telling you about the really great system I’ve used to find great lead magnets over, and over again!
-And, it works like a charm every time!
+- The fool-proof system I’ve used to find great lead magnets over, and over again!

-Let’s start with my 2 early blogs, how I came up with the lead magnets, and Why They Converted So Amazingly
+Let’s start with my 2 early blogs, how I came up with the lead magnets, and why they worked so amazingly

 It was in the days where SEO and Keyword research worked a bit differently.
 To be honest, it was a lot easier.

-After picking a niche and using an awesome keyword tool it was sooooo easy making my first $400/mo with adsense AUTOMATICALLY (on autopilot!).
-It took a couple months and about 10 blog posts. (not kidding!!!)
+It was sooooo easy making my first $500/mo with adsense AUTOMATICALLY.
+It literally only took a couple months and about 10 blog posts.

-And even though I knew nothing about online marketing at the time, I must have read the right blog post because I knew enough to create an email list – which I did right away.
+And even though I knew nothing about online marketing at the time, I must have read the right blog post because I knew enough to create an email list right away.

 The keyword I picked was “Wedding Planner”.
 Simple enough right…